By Mark Gauert

 “Looking up you’ll realize the center of each square is a cupid’s head,” he says.
 “Well, that’s very appropriate for Venice, the city of love.
 And that’s why we have so many weddings in this room.”

 The crowd follows, hanging on every word, nodding in appreciation.
-Almost seeing what he sees, and has seen.
+Imagining what he sees, and has seen.

 Back in the Mediterranean Ballroom, looking over the terrazzo dance floor still gleaming under the Venetian chandeliers, Mr. Ponce pauses to remember the parties and dances that have swirled through these rooms.